chinapedia/wikipedia.abstract.en/Page/Rhythm.md

 Metric structure

-Claves-detail.gif: Each cell of the grid corresponds to a fixed duration of time with a resolution fine enough to capture the timing of the pattern, which may be counted as two bars of four beats in divisive (metrical or symmetrical) rhythm, each beat divided into two cells.
+: Each cell of the grid corresponds to a fixed duration of time with a resolution fine enough to capture the timing of the pattern, which may be counted as two bars of four beats in divisive (metrical or symmetrical) rhythm, each beat divided into two cells.
 The first bar of the pattern may also usefully be counted additively (in measured or asymmetrical rhythm) as .]]

 The study of rhythm, stress, and pitch in speech is called prosody (see also: prosody (music)): it is a topic in linguistics and poetics, where it means the number of lines in a verse, the number of syllables in each line and the arrangement of those syllables as long or short, accented or unaccented.
 Music inherited the term "meter or metre" from the terminology of poetry (; ; ).